jslawinsk/brewery-services/README.md

 - [ ] Angular Modules to present Bluetooth process
 - [X] CRUD UI Web layer
 - [X] Choose and implement a DB, PostgreSQL implemented
-- [ ] Ability to relay data to another instance running in the cloud.
+- [X] Ability to relay data to another instance running in the cloud.
 The data relay will be cuirated data to reduce DB space and costs.
 Data will also be sent in bulk.
+- [ ] Ability to synch update and delete of data to another instance running in the cloud.
-- [-] Charts and analytics
+- [ ] Charts and analytics
 - [ ] Automated testing
 - [X] Cloud deployment, Deployed to Heroku
 - [ ] Deployment to Raspberry Pi